ibm-cloud-docs/hs-crypto/import-standard-keys.md

     | `YYYY-MM-DD` \n \n `HH:MM:SS.SS` | Optional: The date and time that the key expires in the system, in RFC 3339 format.
 If the `expirationDate` attribute is omitted, the key does not expire. |
     | `key_material` | The base64 encoded key material, such as a symmetric key, that you want to manage in the service.
 For more information, see [Base64 encoding your key material](#encode-key-material-standard-key).<br><br>Ensure that the key material meets the following requirements:<br><br>* The key can be up to 7,500 bytes.<br>* The key must be base64-encoded. |
     | `key_type` | A boolean value that determines whether the key material can leave the service.<br><br>When you set the `extractable` attribute to `true`, the service designates the key as a standard key that you can store in your apps or services. |
-    {: caption="Table 2.
-Describes the variables needed to add a standard key with the Hyper Protect Crypto Services key management service API." caption-side="bottom"}
+    {: caption="Describes the variables needed to add a standard key with the Hyper Protect Crypto Services key management service API." caption-side="bottom"}

     To protect the confidentiality of your personal data, avoid entering personally identifiable information (PII), such as your name or location, when you add keys to the service.
 For more examples of PII, see section 2.2 of the [NIST Special Publication 800-122](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf){: external}.
     {: tip}